isotopp/isotopp.github.io/content/posts/2020-08-18-mysql-character-sets.md

 ## MySQL converts automatically

-Now, let's use a utf8-Client to store data into a column into `kris.chset.t`, which is latin1.
+Now, let's use an utf8-Client to store data into a column into `kris.chset.t`, which is latin1.
 What will happen?

 MySQL converts this automatically and we can show this.